Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 Six months into the coronavirus pandemic, some schools are reopening.
 Dentists and family doctors are seeing patients again.
 More businesses are getting back to work.

-And they're all confronting a familiar problem: Masks and other personal protective equipment can still be hard to come by.
+And they're all confronting a familiar problem: Respirator masks and other personal protective equipment can still be hard to come by.

 Just like in March, when coronavirus cases spiked for the first time, some workers and employers across the country continue to face PPE shortages.
 Masks, gloves, gowns, thermometers and other equipment are scarce.
 Demand has remained high, and prices have, too.